ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+JavaScript Engines Explained: The Invisible Machines Powering the Modern Web - <a href="https://medium.com/@prabath.palihapitiya/javascript-engines-explained-the-invisible-machines-powering-the-modern-web-0b37390770d9?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Prabath Palihapitiya`**

+<blockquote>Most developers use JavaScript every single day.
+Continue reading on Medium »</blockquote>

+<h3>2.
+GlueZero: from glue-code to governed frontend flows - <a href="https://medium.com/@o.dimarzio/gluezero-from-glue-code-to-governed-frontend-flows-dce60fa1d998?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Omar Di Marzio`**

+<blockquote>How a browser-side orchestration runtime addresses one of the most underestimated problems in modular applications: integration
+Continue reading on Medium »</blockquote>

+<h3>3.
 Ionify The Frontend First Persistent Build Intelligence Engine — Fix SPA Returning 404 in Ionify… - <a href="https://medium.com/@khaledm.adelsalem/ionify-the-frontend-first-persistent-build-intelligence-engine-fix-spa-returning-404-in-ionify-e1313d7d6b30?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Khaled Salem`**

 <blockquote>Quick bug fix worth documenting.
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>4.
 5 JavaScript Libraries You’ve Never Used (But Will Wonder How You Lived Without) - <a href="https://medium.com/engineers-house/5-javascript-libraries-youve-never-used-but-will-wonder-how-you-lived-without-03349bd42956?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mahad Nadeem`**

 <blockquote>Hidden gems that quietly solve problems you’ve been coding manually
 Continue reading on Engineers House »</blockquote>

-<h3>3.
+<h3>5.
 You’re Using async/await Wrong — Here’s How to Fix It? - <a href="https://athiyagu6.medium.com/youre-using-async-await-wrong-here-s-how-to-fix-it-822b0f91e439?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Thiyagu Arunachalam`**

 <blockquote>Most JavaScript developers think they understand async/await.
 Most are leaving performance on the table without even knowing it.
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>6.
 JavaScript Closures — The Concept That Separates Beginners from Experts - <a href="https://medium.com/@mohdainul01/javascript-closures-the-concept-that-separates-beginners-from-experts-8c2b5db51198?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mohd Ainul`**

 <blockquote>A closure is a function bundled together with its lexical environment — it remembers the variables from its outer scope even after that…
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>7.
 Python or JavaScript: Which Path is Yours? (guide for 2026) - <a href="https://medium.com/@h1a2s3e4e5b6i1s2l3a4m5/python-or-javascript-which-path-is-yours-guide-for-2026-98123e1131ab?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Beyond-Syntax`**

 <blockquote>THE STEP-BY-STEP GUIDE FOR BEGINNERS
 Continue reading on Medium »</blockquote>

-<h3>6.
+<h3>8.
 Why Your API Calls Are Slow — and How to Fix Them with JavaScript Request Deduplication - <a href="https://athiyagu6.medium.com/why-your-api-calls-are-slow-and-how-to-fix-them-with-javascript-request-deduplication-2cb7498f4a35?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Thiyagu Arunachalam`**

 <blockquote>I used to think my app was “fast enough.”
 Continue reading on Medium »</blockquote>

-<h3>7.
-Java Concurrency: Thread (İş Parçacıkları) ve Senkronizasyonu Anlamak - <a href="https://medium.com/override-tr/java-concurrency-thread-i%CC%87%C5%9F-par%C3%A7ac%C4%B1klar%C4%B1-ve-senkronizasyonu-anlamak-bcfd831520de?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hüsna Poyraz`**

-<blockquote>Çok iş parçacıklı Java uygulamalarında thread güvenliği ve senkronizasyon mekanizmalarını pratik örneklerle öğrenin
-Continue reading on @Override_TR »</blockquote>

-<h3>8.
-Java Concurrency: Understanding Threads and Synchronization - <a href="https://medium.com/but-it-works-on-my-machine/java-concurrency-understanding-threads-and-synchronization-fbf8ac6f16c7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hüsna POYRAZ`**

-<blockquote>Mastering concurrency in Java without losing your mind
-Continue reading on @Override »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>